to Train for a Marathon

 distance?
 Focus, relax and keep reminding yourself of your motivations.

-Over the last weeks you should focus your training on building up your
+weeks you should focus your training on building up your

 endurance, possibly incorporating strength training into your routine.